riptidewave93/jetson-image/README.md

 Scripts to aid in generating Ubuntu images for Nvidia Jetson boards.
 Currently only tested with the Jetson Nano, and Jetson AGX Xavier.

-Currently this builds Ubuntu 22.04 images using the L4T R32.7.2 BSP.
+Currently this builds Ubuntu 22.04 images using the latest BSP available at the time of last commit.

+The BSPs in use are below:

+Jetson-Nano: R32.7.2
+Jetson-AGX-Xavier: R35.3.1

 ## Usage Instructions